cislrpi/io/README.md

 If you want to subscribe to speaking events, you can use `onBeginSpeak` and `onEndSpeak`. `onBeginSpeak` will give you the message that is spoken.

+You can also interrupt the speaker by calling `stop`.

 ## Display
 The Display object enables you to manipulate content of the displays